 Artissima Experimental Academy second episode takes place against the backdrop of the 58th Venice Art Biennale.

 From 12 to 18 May the spaces of Combo Venezia hosted FIGHT (Temple Door), an experimental workshop conducted by the American artist of German origin Dara Friedman, whose research focuses on the body and performance, through the preferred medium of video.

 The candidates selected to work with the artist (actors, performers, musicians, dancers, activists, filmmakers, artists), have had a chance to live together for one week and to directly take part in the production of a work of art.
 The results of the workshop and the performances produced during the course of FIGHT (Temple Door) will become the initial material for a new work by Dara Friedman, to be presented in November 2019 in a solo exhibition at Kunstverein Harburger Bahnhof.

+The third episode, titled Eyes, come back!, has been conducted by the Iranian artist Setareh Shahbazi (Tehran, 1978) and took place from 28 October to 3 November 2019 in the spaces of Combo in Turin, with the support of Alserkal, Dubai.
 The workshop, open to twelve international students, featured a hands-on and cross-disciplinary experience, oriented towards a practical approach in which participants were engaged in the design and making of a series of fictional worlds.
 These scenarios – based on the imaginary liked to the figure of the “trickster” (typical of folklore and mythology) – were the stage on which the selected young participants moved to explore multiple viewpoints narrating the uncertainty and entropy of contemporary society.
 The participants in Eyes, Come Back! experienced a change of perspective, attempting to observe the world through the eyes of another, evaluating its opportunities and unknowns.